JamesHBickerton/DevNotes/Notes/html.md

     <li>universal selector (*)</li>
 </ol>

-To find out which css style has priority, hover over the CSS and look at the Selector Specificity (1, 0, 0)
+To find out which css style has priority, hover over the CSS and look at the Selector Specificity (1, 0, 0).
+The higher the numbers, the more that css style has priority over the other.

 <ul>
     <li>Hovering over a property with (1,0,0) would mean that this is the declaration that has the highest priority, followed by (0,1,0) and then (0,0,2) for example.</li>